Skip to main content

 During Stage 2 you’ll take a training module to help prepare you for independent research.
 This is key preparation for your dissertation.
 You can choose between a module focusing on Ancient History research skills or Crafting History.

-You’ll also start to tailor your degree to your interests by choosing from optional modules such as:
+You’ll also start to tailor your degree to your interests by choosing from optional modules.

 Modules